-Now Hiring: Research Assistant & Professional Programs Associate
+Now Hiring: Academic Programs and Editorial Assistant, Research Assistant, and Professional Programs Associate

 Share On:

-The Alexander Hamilton Society (AHS) is hiring for two new positions: Research Assistant and Professional Programs Associate.
+The Alexander Hamilton Society (AHS) is hiring for new positions: Academic Programs and Editorial Assistant, Research Assistant, and Professional Programs Associate.

 AHS is a non-partisan, not-for-profit, national organization that seeks to identify, educate, and launch young men and women into foreign policy and national security careers imbued with the Hamiltonian perspective of strong and principled American leadership in global affairs.
 We have established student-run chapters at over 80 universities as well as professional chapters and programming in NYC and Washington, D.C.
 Our alumni and affiliates have gone on to serve in the highest levels of government and industry.